electric-cloud/electricaccelerator/GradleAnnotationGenerator/README.md

    Extend the generated annotation with all the dependency information available from the Gradle engine (e.g. [Task.getDependencies](http://www.gradle.org/docs/current/javadoc/org/gradle/api/Task.html#getTaskDependencies()) - there are some commented code in the init-script already touching on this).
 This additional information combined with more sophisticated structuring of e.g. the project-lifecycle and test-suites could allow for more sophisticated and interesting reporting (e.g. ElectricSimulator, Longest Chain).
 My thinking here would be to use the submake concept to represent such structural information.

+3. Capturing stdout/stderr per job

+   It seems Gradle has no current ability to capture stdout/stderr per task/test, at least not that I've been able to figure out.
+If you register an outputlistener of some kind, *all* output at the specified loglevel will be captured regardless of origin.
+It would obviously be very beneficial to have capability to separate and identify source of the output.

-3. Custom job categorization
+4. Custom job categorization

    It would be a nice feature to have ability to customize ElectricInsight job categorization.

-4. Improve flexibility of usage, e.g. by allowing for custom generated annotation-files and for varying amount of annotation detail.
+5. Improve flexibility of usage, e.g. by allowing for custom generated annotation-files and for varying amount of annotation detail.

 ## Problems? / Issues? / Feedback?
 Please take note this proejct is not commercially supported by Electric Cloud.
 Any issues or problems are best discussed at http://ask.electric-cloud.com.